MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **Create rollout waves**

-> [!TIP]
-> You can also watch this [walkthrough and deep dive video](https://youtu.be/rDu8qVbE1DY) with additional details.

 If you want certain groups of users to receive updates before other groups of users, you can configure rollout waves for cloud update.
 You can create up to three waves and assign Microsoft Entra groups to each of the waves.
 For example, you might want your admins and help desk staff to get the updates first, while users in the finance department get the updates in a later wave.
 Another wave is created automatically.
 That wave includes the devices that aren’t already included in the waves that you created.
 Devices in this wave will be the last devices to start getting updates, after all the other waves have started receiving updates.
 You can also specify the number of days between waves, from one day to five days.
 For example, you might want the next wave to start three days after the previous wave started.
 The value you specify applies to all waves except Wave one, which will always run for seven days for Deployment Validation.
-You can't have a different number of days between each wave from waves two to four.
+You can't have a different number of days between each wave from waves two through four.
+For more information, see [Deep dive into wave customization](https://youtu.be/rDu8qVbE1DY)

 **Set an update deadline**

 To make sure that your users apply updates to Microsoft 365 Apps on Monthly Enterprise Channel, you can configure an update deadline.
 The deadline specifies how long an update can be available on a device before the updates must be applied.
-If the updates aren't applied by the deadline, all Microsoft 365 apps are automatically closed and the updates are applied.
+If the updates aren't applied by the deadline, all Microsoft 365 Apps are automatically closed, and the updates are applied.

 Users are given notifications leading up to the deadline when a deadline is set.
 For more information about user notifications, see [Notifications your users see when you set an update deadline](/deployoffice/updates/end-user-update-notifications-microsoft-365-apps#notifications-your-users-see-when-you-set-an-update-deadline-for-microsoft-365-apps).

 ## Inventory

 In [Inventory](https://config.office.com/officeSettings/inventory), admins have the capability to modify the update channel for their devices or Microsoft Entra groups.
-To do this, first select Show all devices under Data Insights.
-Next, choose the Switch Device Update Channel link located above the Device Schema.
-Within the flyout, admins can specify the desired update channel and select the pertinent devices or Microsoft Entra groups.
-After making these changes, the devices will display in the chosen channels in Inventory within a day.
+To do this, first select **Show all devices** under data insights.
+Next, choose **Switch Device Update Channel** located above the device schema.
+Within the flyout, admins can specify the desired update channel and select the pertinent devices or Microsoft Entra ID groups.
+After making these changes, the devices will display in the chosen channels in inventory within a day.
 These devices will then start receiving updates directly from the internet.
-If cloud updates haven't been activated, the action of changing the channel will also turn on cloud update.
-This means both the Current Channel and Monthly Enterprise Channel update support will be activated.
+If cloud update hasn't activated, the action of changing the channel will also turn cloud update on.
+This means both the Current Channel and Monthly Enterprise Channel support will be activated.
 For more information, see [How to trigger an update channel change for devices in the Microsoft 365 Apps admin center](https://www.youtube.com/watch?v=tFmktdQsKgY)

-## Microsoft Recommendations
+## Recommendations

-For the best-in-class, low cost, low effort, high end-user productivity and most supported management experience of Microsoft 365 Updates, we highly recommend our customers to:
+For the best-in-class, low cost, low effort, high end-user productivity and most supported management experience of Microsoft 365 updates, it's recommended to:

-- Enable cloud update to activate your Current Channel and Monthly Enterprise Channel profiles
+- Enable cloud update to activate your Current Channel profile and Monthly Enterprise Channel profile.
 - Use Channel change capability to move all of your devices to Current Channel or Monthly Enterprise Channel.
-This is especially recommended if your organization is using Copilot.
+This is especially recommended if your organization uses Copilot.
-- Don't use Group Inclusion.
+- Don't use group inclusion.
-- To prevent certain devices from being included in cloud update, place them in a Microsoft Entra Group.
-Then, use the Exclude Groups feature to omit them from cloud update.
+- To prevent certain devices from being included in cloud update, place them in a Microsoft Entra ID group.
+Then, use the exclude groups feature to omit them from cloud update.
-- Using the Switch Channel feature in Inventory allows you to conveniently change the update channel on devices.
+- Using the switch channel feature in inventory allows you to conveniently change the update channel on devices.
-- To deactivate cloud update, navigate to the settings page of individual channel profiles and find the "Cloud Update review" section to make the change.
+- To deactivate cloud update, navigate to the settings page of individual channel profiles and select **Cloud Update review** to make the change.

 ## FAQ

-**When will the capabilities for channel change and cloud update be availalbe in my tenant?**
+**When will the capabilities for channel change and cloud update be available in my tenant?**

 Starting in mid-October and continuing through mid-November of 2023, these changes will roll out.
-If you don't see the capabilites after this timeframe, please reach out to throught the OCV feedback option in the Microsoft 365 Apps admin center.
+If you don't see the capabilities after this timeframe, please reach out to through the OCV feedback option in the Microsoft 365 Apps admin center.

-**When and what settings can I configure for Cloud Update?**
+**When and what settings can I configure for cloud update?**

-Once you've selected Enable Cloud, you can configure various settings at tenant level as well as individual channel level, depending on the channel you are in.
+Once you've selected **Enable Cloud**, you can configure various settings at tenant level as well as individual channel level, depending on the channel you are in.
 For instance,
-- Exclude groups and exclusion windows are tenant level settings which one can configure from Overview page.
+- Exclude groups and exclusion windows are tenant level settings which one can configure from the overview page.
 - In Current Channel cloud update, you can configure update deadline and pause profile if required.
 - In Monthly Enterprise Channel cloud update, you can configure rollout waves and update deadline.
 You can also pause, rollback and cancel rollback as required.